Bertrand Moingeon

 Professor Moingeon served as Executive Director of the HEC Indian Ocean, Eastern and Southern Africa Office.

 He also headed the HEC Europe Institute which he founded with Noëlle Lenoir, former French Minister for European Affairs and Chair of the Europe Institute.

-His most recent projects and publications deal with organizational learning, stakeholders experience management and strategic innovation, including articles on how such innovations can contribute to alleviate poverty.
+His most recent projects and publications deal with organizational learning, stakeholders experience management and strategic innovation, expanded internationallyincluding work on how such innovations may contribute to poverty alleviation.
 For reference, see his articles on Social Business Models with Muhammad Yunus (Founder of Grameen Bank and Nobel Peace Prize winner) and Laurence Lehmann-Ortega.

 He was awarded the honorable distinctions of ‘Chevalier dans l’Ordre national de la Légion d'Honneur’ (Knight in the National Order of the Legion of Honour), ‘Chevalier dans l’Ordre National du Mérite’ (Knight in the National Order of Merit) as well as ‘Chevalier dans l’Ordre des Palmes Académiques’ (Knight in the Order of Academic Palms) for his academic and managerial achievements.
 He also serves as expert counsel for several governing authorities (e.g. administrator for companies, government committees and editorial boards).